ahtee/programming-practice/README.md

 ### Computer Science Concepts to Master
 Master approaches to programming problems by knowing when to use Recursion and also what Data Structure is best to solve the problem.

-- Recursive Functions (Top-Down algorithms).
+- [ ] Recursive Functions (Top-Down algorithms).
-- Iterative Algorithms (Bottom-Up algorithms).
+- [ ] Iterative Algorithms (Bottom-Up algorithms).

 `Note: Recursive function can be done iteratively by including Stacks or Queues, but is more difficult to solve.`

 #### Traversal

-- Tree Traversal
+- [ ] Tree Traversal - In-order, Pre-order, and Post-order.
-- Graph Traversal
+- [ ] Graph Traversal - Using stacks?

-Pre-Order, In-order, and Post-order traversal.
-You should also know how to write Depth First Search and Breadth First Search traversals.
+Pre-Order, In-order, and Post-order traversal (this section).
+You should also know how to write Depth First Search and Breadth First Search traversals (Table of contents).

 `Note: Try using a Data Structures to represent a Tree, as an alternative to Nodes (Array, for example)`